Puppy Behavior and Training: Handling Exercises

 1. Create a handling goal for each session.

-2. Break the goal down into many small steps that are easy to introduce.
+2. Break the goal into many small steps that are easy to introduce.

-5. Eventually, reach the goal of your puppy allowing and looking forward to the handling experience.
+5. Eventually, reach the goal of your puppy or even looking forward to the handling experience.

-Let’s take the example of helping a puppy enjoy being brushed.
-To begin, let your puppy nibble some snacks, and then touch him with the soft side of the brush.
-Repeat two to three times, then end the session—you can have another short session later that day.
-If the back side of the brush is well tolerated and your puppy continues to eat happily, you can try touching him to the bristled side of the brush.
+For example, to help a puppy enjoy being brushed, first let your puppy nibble some snacks, and then touch him with the soft (back) side of the brush.
+Repeat two to three times, then end the session.
+You can have another short session later that day.
+If your puppy tolerates the back side of the brush well, and continues to eat happily, you can try touching him with the bristled side of the brush.

-However, if your puppy stops eating treats, take a break, play with your puppy and then either upgrade to better treats or practice with something softer than a brush, such as a mitten or soft cloth.
+However, if your puppy stops eating treats, take a break, play with your puppy, and then either upgrade to better treats or practice with something softer than a brush, such as a mitten or soft cloth.
 Always end on a positive note, with your puppy eating the snacks.
-A sign that you are progressing at a good pace will be if you take out the brush and your puppy runs over—this tells you that he is eager to participate.
+A sign that you are progressing at a good pace is if your puppy runs to you when you take out the brush — this tells you he is eager to participate.

-While the basic process is the same, each puppy will need a personalized approach.
-If your puppy struggles or shows signs of distress, you need to make the manipulation easier.
+While the basic process is the same for all, the amount of time needed for each step varies.
+Each puppy needs a personalized approach.
+Take your time.
+If your puppy struggles or shows signs of distress, make the manipulation easier.

-Should I practice handling exercises in any specific location?
+Should I practice handling exercises in a specific location?

 It can be helpful to set up a workstation for handling exercises.
-Using a specific location will allow your puppy to predict that you plan to do some manipulation (brushing, checking for ticks, applying topical medication) and that he can expect a reward for calm cooperation.
-A rubber-topped grooming table is an ideal handling station, though you can also use a non-slip or yoga mat.
+Using a specific location allows your puppy to predict that you plan to do some manipulation (brushing, checking for ticks, applying topical medication) and that he can expect a reward for calm cooperation.
 Be sure to use a surface that provides traction for your puppy.
+A rubber-topped grooming table is an ideal handling station, but you can also use a non-slip mat or yoga mat.

-What other equipment do I need for the handling exercise?
+What other equipment do I need for handling exercises?

 What is the first type of handling to practice?

-Since many manipulations require that a puppy remain still, teaching a puppy to tolerate gentle restraint is very helpful.
-Though puppies can eventually be taught to stand completely still to earn treats, there may be an occasion where a person, such as a veterinary assistant, will need to gently hug your puppy or place a hand on your puppy’s collar to prevent him from moving away.
+Many manipulations require a puppy to remain still, so it is helpful to teach a puppy to tolerate gentle restraint.
+Though puppies can eventually be taught to stand still to earn treats, there may be an occasion where a person, such as a veterinary assistant, will need to gently hug your puppy or place a hand on your puppy’s collar to prevent him from moving away.

 Note: If your puppy stops eating when you touch him, or if he snarls or growls, do not continue.
 Instead, consult with a professional such as a veterinary behaviorist, as you will need to use a modified strategy.

-What other kind of handling does my puppy need to learn to accept?
+What other kinds of handling should my puppy learn to accept?

-Consider the types of situations that your puppy might encounter as an adult dog.
-Ideally, every puppy should be exposed to handling that prepares them for:
+Consider the types of situations your puppy might encounter as an adult dog.
+Ideally, every puppy should be exposed to handling that prepares them for the following situations:

 • Basic husbandry.
-Your puppy can learn to tolerate a brush, a towel wipe, having her teeth brushed, and having her nails trimmed.
+Your puppy can learn to tolerate a brush, a towel wipe, teeth brushing, and nail trimming.

 • Home medical care.
 Your puppy can learn to receive oral medication and eye and ear drops.

 • Veterinary examinations and injections.
-It can be helpful to teach your puppy to wear a basket muzzle and an Elizabeth collar, as these devices are sometimes needed.
+It can be helpful to teach your puppy to wear a basket muzzle and an Elizabethan collar (E-collar), as these devices are sometimes needed.

 • Clothing and gear.
 Your puppy can learn to wear collars, harnesses, and protective gear like coats and boots.